n1t5ua5/code-journal/journal.md

 # Monday, 01/29/2024

 As I prepare for my first Microcomputer Applications course tomorrow morning, I want to finish this ol' soccer project.
-After I've cd'd into the proper directory, I input the command docker-compose up --build into my terminal, I waited about five minutes for the webpack to compile successfully & then input glv-cloud-cli logs -a fastapi to view the logs & locate a more clear reason for this 500 error I've incurred.
+After I've cd'd into the proper directory, I input the command docker-compose up --build into my terminal, I waited about five minutes for the webpack to compile successfully & then input glv-cloud-cli logs -a fastapi to view the logs tp locate a more specific reason as to why this 500 error I've incurred keeps persisting.

 # Thursday, 01/25/2024

-My friend lent me another book on coding which was highly appreciated because I seriously need to learn about more data structures.
+My friend lent me another book on coding which was highly appreciated not just due to the thought but because I really need to buckle down & learn about more data structures.
 The book's called "Cracking the Coding Interview: 189 Programming Questions & Solutions" written by Gayle Laakman McDowell.
-From what I'm told, most of the questions are aqnostic to which language it's used with but Java & C++ are frequently cited; I've been looking for an excuse to learn more about those two specifically so I'm happy I finally have a good reason now.
-On a separate note, I was also reminded of the importance of utilizing a deployed projects logs to debug errors & gained a fresh perspective on solving a unique problem I'm facing regarding a random 500 response inside a project of mine which I'll tackle on this upcoming Monday.
+From what I'm told, most of the questions are aqnostic to which language it can be used with but Java & C++ are frequently used; I've been looking for an excuse to learn more about those two specifically so I'm happy I finally have a good reason to now.
+On a separate note, I was also reminded by him of the importance of utilizing a deployed projects logs to debug errors & gained a fresh perspective on solving a unique problem I'm facing regarding a random 500 response inside a project of mine which I'll tackle this upcoming Monday.

 # Wednesday, 01/24/2024
 https://github.com/n1t5ua5/free-programming-books

 Catching up on some long overdue reading on Redux tonight!
-I've been stuck on college mode as I've been getting my grant & load situation configured & thankfully I was approved for some student aid.
-I found another repo on here called Free Programming Books which also sheds light on some other material I'll have to understand as time goes on like expanding my knowledge of data structures in my spare time too.
-Grateful for an abundance of resources.
+I've been stuck in college mode as I've been getting my grant / loan situation configured & thankfully I was approved for some student aid.
+I found another useeful repo on here called Free Programming Books which sheds light on some other material I'll have to understand as time goes on like expanding my knowledge of data structures in my spare time.
+I'm grateful for an abundance of resources on coding.

 # Tuesday, 01/23/2024

 Been working on resolving this 500 response for more than a couple of days now & I still can't figure out what's going wrong.
 I'm getting a 200 response in the browser for my localhost version, but the deployed one is all jammed up.
 I talked with some friends about it & they're going to look at it some more while I delve into it again because the only solveable error I see is this one.
 Here's what I know for sure: I was getting a 200 response about a month prior & I never touched it again until this past week & a half but I never edited the code during this period, nor did my team.
-Nothing unusual is being returned in the fastapi logs inside of Docker & the project as a whole is functioning fine with the exception of this crucial component.
+Nothing unusual is being returned in the fastapi logs inside of Docker & the project as a whole is functioning fine with the exception of this one crucial component.

 # Saturday, 01/20/2024
 https://vegconomist.com/products-launches/solar-foods-fazer-unveil-worlds-first-air-protein-chocolate-bar-singapore/

-While doing some independent reading today I got a ton of inspiration for building useful software in the Hackathon I got accepted to participate in by Nucleate Cultivate.
+While doing some independent reading today I got a ton of inspiration for building useful software for the Hackathon I got accepted to participate in by Nucleate Cultivate.
 It's about how a company uses precision fermentation to form proteins out of microbes found in the air such as carbon dioxide.
 The absurd fact that this is even happening to begin with coupled with how it's being used in a food that's not commonly looked to for protein is an ingenious example of innovaton.
-I've heard of a similar process a few years ago, but it was about utilizing the air to create water, due to its abundant source of hydrogen.
+I've heard of a similar process a few years ago, but it was about utilizing molecules in the air to create water, due to its abundant source of hydrogen.
 These are the exact sort of solutions we need in order to project ourselves into the best future possible.
-The Hackathon's provided some more reading for my team & so I'm just focusing on that for the rest of tonight!
+The Hackathon's provided some more reading for my team & so I'm just focusing on that for the rest of tonight - buenos noches.

 # Friday, 01/19/2024

 Eagerly awaiting my first college course on Computer Science!
 It's called Microcomputer Applications & it starts on the 30th, I can't wait to delve into some foundational stuff.
 I feel really confident in my basics going forward so though I'm ready for a challenge, I think this first class is going to be pretty easy overall.
 We'll be covering hardware & software, so I now I really have zero excuses left to buy a Raspberry Pi set to tinker with in my spare time.
 Haven't done any literal coding in the past two days 'cuz I've been stuck in college-mode, but I met up with fellow SWE's on Thursday which was awesome.
 We're gunna start collaborating on a pet-adoption app which I feel very passionately about for so many reasons but mostly because non-human animals deserve so much more than what they're given here on Earth.
 Other than that I kept up my codecademy practice streak + I'm slowly unpacking that Redux eBook at the end of each day.

 # Wednesday, 01/17/2024